bhushangithubsalkar/daily-practice1/README.md

 # web_development_1practice
-this is my first project related to web development in Github -BHUSHAN SALKAR
+this is my first project related to web development in Github <br>
+-BHUSHAN SALKAR